A Case of You (song): Cover versions

 There are well over 500 known recordings of "A Case of You".
 The cabaret singer Connie Champagne recorded "A Case of You" in the persona of Judy Garland on her 2003 album Imagine Judy Garland: An Evening with Connie Champagne.
 In 2012 the Portuguese singer Ana Moura recorded a cover version for her album Desfado produced by Mitchell's former husband and producer Larry Klein.
+James Blake recorded a version for Zane Lowe's programme on BBC Radio 1, which later appeared on the Enough Thunder EP and the deluxe edition of his self-titled album.
+Schitt's Creek star Noah Reid performed his version in honor of his co-star Catherine O'Hara for the Governor General's Awards in 2021.

 Soundtrack appearances

-The song appears in the films Truly, Madly, Deeply, Practical Magic, Clickbait (cover) and Waking the Dead.
+The song appears in the films Truly, Madly, Deeply, Practical Magic, Clickbait (miniseries) (cover) and Waking the Dead.
 Mitchell declined, however, to grant permission to use the song in the 2013 film A Case of You.

 Truly, Madly, Deeply, writer-director Anthony Minghella's first film, marked the first appearance of "A Case of You" in a narrative film; the stars, Juliet Stevenson and Alan Rickman, sing the first verse and chorus of the song to each other, leading directly to the titular dialogue, "I truly, madly, deeply love you".

 In 2013 the song was featured in "In Dreams Begin Responsibilities", the fourth episode of the fifth season of NBC's Parenthood.
 One of the main characters, Drew, is pursuing a girl who mentions she loves the song.
 Drew tries to learn as much about Joni Mitchell as he can, only to find out that the girl only knows "A Case Of You" because it was in a movie.